 Giving Compass' Take:

-• Women and girls disproportionately suffer from the effects of the climate crisis due to issues of access to education and resources, particularly in developing countries.
-A school for girls would provide a way to educate women about the global climate crisis and build agency to gain understanding and take necessary action.
+- Women and girls disproportionately suffer from the effects of the climate crisis due to issues of access to education and resources, particularly in developing countries.

 If you really want to tackle the climate emergency, there’s one simple but often forgotten essential: throw your weight behind schools for girls, and ensure adult women can rely on the chance of an education.